 Keming Bing Sat is not a halal-certified eatery.

 With over 800 outlets in China, Xiao Yu Hao has built a following for its tasty single-portion bowls of suan cai yu.
 For the uninitiated, suan cai yu is typically shared in pairs or groups, which explains why the single-portion concept attracted many diners.
-Opened at Collyer Quay Centre in early June, you can now try their best-selling Sauerkraut Black Fish Five Grain Rice Noodles in Golden Broth ($12.80).
-Alternatively, get their Marbled Beef in Miao Style Red Sour Broth ($16.20), which had a rich, tomatoey soup base that we loved.
-Prices here are nett too, so don’t worry about GST or service charge!
+Opened at Collyer Quay Centre in early June 2025, you can try their best-selling Sauerkraut Black Fish in Golden Broth ($12.90).
+Alternatively, get their Marbled Beef in Sichuan Spicy Broth ($16.20), which had a rich, punchy soup base that we loved.
+Prices here are nett too, so don’t worry about GST or service charge.

 Read our Xiao Yu Hao feature.